mrzv/saturn/README.md

     after all the cells are processed; the results of the REPL interaction will be added to the notebook.
   * `-n, --dry-run`: don't save the result.
+  * `--only-root-output`: under MPI, suppress output from all ranks other than 0.

 * `saturn clean notebook.py [output.py]`